The Argument from Poor Design

 The Core Argument

-- If an omniscient, omnipotent creator designed biological organisms, we would expect those designs to be at least competent - free of obvious, correctable flaws.
+- If an all-knowing, all-powerful creator designed biological organisms, we would expect those designs to be at least competent - free of obvious, fixable flaws.

-- Biological organisms exhibit numerous design features that are inefficient, harmful, or pointless.
+- Biological organisms have many design features that are inefficient, harmful, or pointless.

-- These features are precisely what evolution by natural selection predicts, because evolution works by modifying existing structures rather than designing from scratch.
+- These features are exactly what evolution by natural selection predicts, because evolution modifies existing structures rather than designing from scratch.

 - Therefore, biological organisms are better explained by evolution than by intelligent design.

-The argument does not claim to prove that no God exists.
-It claims that the specific features of biological life are strong evidence against a competent, purposeful designer - and powerful evidence for an undirected, iterative process.
+The argument does not claim to prove no God exists.
+It claims that the specific features of biological life are strong evidence against a competent, purposeful designer - and powerful evidence for an unguided, trial-and-error process.

 The Human Body - A Catalog of Flaws